unibonn/htcondor-bonn/docs/_exercises/1_interactive_job.md

 > :exclamation: Try to start an interactive job with different `ContainerOS` settings and check out your environment.

 > :bulb: If you are familiar with Linux, you may want to check which kernel version you see inside the job (`uname -a`) and run `lsb_release -a` or view the contents of the file `/etc/os-release`.

+> :exclamation: Try to specify an unexpected / bad value for `CephFS_IO` or `MaxRuntimeHours`.
+What happens when you try to submit the job?

+> :bulb: Note that when you submit with a bad value for `ContainerOS`, your job will wait in the queue until a machine offering this `ContainerOS` appears, which does never happen for a bad value.

 {% include footer_exercises.html %}